SYNTCOMP/benchmarks/readme.md

 - the archive should also contain `readme.md` or `readme.pdf`
   describing the benchmarks, relevant papers, etc.

-We will then check everything is ok, then add to the repository.
+We will check if everything is ok, and then add to the repository.
 Alternatively, you can create a pull request with your benchmarks.

 ## Downloading benchmarks